Varun0191/WeatherWebApp/README.md

-Create a web application using JSP that simulates a weather forecasting website.
+Creating a web application using JSP that simulates a weather forecasting website.
 This will allow practice at both web application development and servlets.
 Required Libraries:
 Gson.jar
 Weather Api